rperezdattari/Interactive-Learning-of-Temporal-Features-for-Control/README.md

 ## Usage

-1. To run the main program type in the terminal (inside the folder `D-COACH`):
+1. To run the main program type in the terminal (inside the folder `src`):

 ```bash
 python main.py --config-file <environment>